DOE-NCI-MOSSAIC/bardi/docs/source/basic.rst

     * cleaning/normalizing the text (Normalizer)
     * splitting text into a list of tokens (PreTokenizer)
     * generating a vocab and training word embeddings with Word2Vec (EmbeddingGenerator)
-    * mapping the list of tokens to a list of ints with the generated vocab (PostProcessor)
+    * mapping the list of tokens to a list of ints with the generated vocab (VocabEncoder)
     * mapping labels to ints (LabelProcessor)
     * splitting the dataset into train/test/val splits (Splitter)